 How much should you pay for a Diamond?

 Often referred to as Fifth C – COST.
 Obviously, the amount you decide to spend on a diamond ring is a personal matter, but you will no doubt have heard that 3 months’ salary is about the norm.
 I’m not sure where this stemmed from originally, probably from the great De Beers’ PR machine.
 Feel free to spend whatever you feel comfortable with and more importantly, can realistically afford.
 At Daniel Prince, you set your budget, and we will source the highest quality cut diamond for you.
 For more information see our guide on How to buy a diamond

 It may be perfectly adequate knowing your 4cs but if you don’t end up buying the right engagement ring design then all could seem lost.
 One way of finding out what she prefers is the style of jewellery that she may already own.
 Is it modern contemporary jewellery or more traditional classic and understated?
 Does she prefer to wear white or yellow gold jewellery?
 Also, does she ever display an interest in the engagement rings of other women?
 However, the chances are that you will glean a pretty accurate picture of her likes and dislikes from her friends and family (assuming they can keep a secret!).

-More than likely, she will prefer a Tiffany style engagement ring such as the Tiffany Legacy Style, or perhaps a Tiffany Lucida.
-However, there are many ways to present a quality diamond or coloured gemstone in a ring, take a look at various setting styles.
+More than likely, she will prefer a classic solitaire however there are many ways to present a quality diamond or coloured gemstone in a ring, take a look at various setting styles.
 The beauty of commissioning a custom engagement ring is that we can design something unique and personalised and tailored around your budget and requirements.
 It will be individually handcrafted to fit the diamond and the finger perfectly.
 If you do want to involve your partner in the bespoke design, why not buy the loose diamond first and present it in one of our courtesy proposal rings.